 group_replication_member_expel_timeoutvariable on the seed instance.
 All instances running MySQL server 8.0.13 and later which are added to the cluster are automatically configured to have the same

 group_replication_member_expel_timeoutvalue as configured on the seed instance.
+(WL #12050)

-You can now configure an InnoDB cluster's mode while the cluster remains online.
+You can now configure an InnoDB Cluster's mode while the cluster remains online.
 This enables you to configure the underlying Group Replication group to choose a specific instance as the new primary in single-primary mode, or to change between multi-primary and single-primary modes without taking the cluster offline.
-This uses the group coordinator and the UDFs added in WL#10378, see Configuring an Online Group.
+This uses the group coordinator and the functions added in WL#10378, see Configuring an Online Group.
 Use the following operations:

 , which forces the election of